ck2e14/averageCQbySample/README.md

 2. Download this code repo, unzip it

-3. In the code's directory, copy & paste the .xlsx input spreadsheet (name it 'input.xlsx')
+3. In the code's directory, copy & paste the .xlsx input spreadsheet (name it 'input.xlsx' or change the 'input' variable in the code)

 4. In the command line (in that directory) run `npm i` to install dependencies